EKomin220/Week1-hobby-website/README.md

 # Week1-hobby-website

+This is a website that presents hiking trails in three different countries and includes text, images and maps, created as part of coursework.

-A website using HTML, CSS and Tailwind
+The project was created using HTML, CSS and Tailwind.

+To clone the repository from GitHub use the web URL: https://github.com/EKomin220/Week1-hobby-website.git

+Github Pages link: XXXXX

+Created by EKomin220, April 2025